Get ready to see some new graphics, designed to bring identity and visual flair to the UCC's national ministries.

 The six ministries have just developed icons that will communicate the mission of the church to the wider world at a glance.
 The six include four Covenanted Ministries (Office of General Ministries, Local Church Ministries, Justice and Witness Ministries and Wider Church Ministries) along with one Affiliated Ministry (Pension Boards) and one Associated Ministry (United Church Foundation).

-, on UCC Resources and all published pieces going forth to churches, the broader religious community and the secular press.
+The icons will be used as part of an identity campaign and will appear all over: on building signage at the UCC's Church House in Cleveland, the new Desk Calendar and Plan Book, the UCC Yearbook, on the website , on UCC Resources and all published pieces going forth to churches, the broader religious community and the secular press.

 But the UCC isn't some kind of Church, Inc. Why do these Ministries of God need new designs?

 "We need as many different ways as possible to have the world know who we are and to distinguish us from other churches," says the Rev. Cliff Aerie of the Proclamation, Identity and Communication Ministry Team (PIC), housed within the Office of General Ministries.
 "If we have something to say and do in this world, we need to let the world know what we're up to.
 And a picture is worth a thousand words."

 Providing an identity